Image Credit: ChameleonsEye/Shutterstock.com

-Tilos, a Greek island on the North West of Rhodes Island, will be the first non-interconnected autonomous island in the Mediterranean to power itself through green energy, namely wind and solar power.
+Tilos, a Greek island on the North West of Rhodes Island, will be the first non-interconnected autonomous island in the Mediterranean to power itself through green energy, namely wind, and solar power.
 The island of Tilos is home to around 500 residents in the winter months, which rises to approximately 3,000 in the summer.

 The island’s electricity needs are currently met through a diesel plant on the host island of Kos, which is situated approximately 42 miles from Tilos.
-Tilos is the last island of three to be connected by underwater cables, and suffers from regular, lengthy power outages due to faults with the undersea cables.
-When severe outages occur, emergency diesel generators are used, which increase the island’s carbon footprint significantly.
+Tilos is the last island of three to be connected by underwater cables and suffers from regular, lengthy power outages due to faults with the undersea cables.
+When severe outages occur, emergency diesel generators are used, which increases the island’s carbon footprint significantly.
 Outages have serious consequences for business owners and residents alike, with hotel owners experiencing failures with essential appliances and spoiled food.
 As the island’s main revenue comes from tourism, with the island seeing an average of 13,000 visitors a year, power outages affecting businesses have serious effects on livelihoods.

 Resistance Against Renewable Energy

 However, as a whole, Greece’s renewable energy efforts are considerably lacking when compared with those of other countries.
 This is due in part to the country’s dependence on lignite, a fossil fuel often referred to as brown coal, which provides around a third of Greece’s energy.
 However, lignite supplies are thought to run out in as little as 30 years.